-"If the Fairtrade proportion is only € 0.01 per bar, why is the chocolate more expensive?
+"If the Fairtrade share is only € 0.01 per bar, why is the chocolate so much more expensive?"

-This is due, for example, to the not inconsiderable annual royalties that the producer (e.g. the cocoa farmer - yes, he too; although he is the one that is supposed to be supported) and cocoa bean buyers (chocolate manufacturers) have to pay to the Fairtrade Head organisation "TransFair".
-In addition, there are "control fees" payable to the control organisation called "FloCert", which is insisted on to be used by TransFair.
+This is due, for example, to the not inconsiderable annual license fees that the producer (e.g. the cocoa farmer - yes, he too; although he should be supported) and cocoa bean buyers (chocolate manufacturers) have to pay the Fairtrade umbrella organization "TransFair".
+In addition, there are "control fees" that have to be paid to the control organization called "FloCert" prescribed by TransFair.
 Not to be neglected is the not inconsiderable administrative effort for producers and buyers.

-By the way: if no chocolate manufacturer can be found to buy under the Fairtrade rules, the cocoa is sold on the world market at the world market price.
-There is no Fairtrade purchase guarantee.
-Nevertheless, the cocoa farmer must pay the annual participation fee to Fairtrade or TransFair resp.
+By the way: if there is no buyer for the Fairtrade cocoa, the cocoa is sold on the world market at the world market price.
+Fairtrade does not give a purchase guarantee.
+Nevertheless, the cocoa farmer has to pay the annual fees to Fairtrade or TransFair.

 UTZ and Rainforest Alliance (now merged) also operate a certification seal.
-They also do not buy or trade in goods either.
-Cocoa farmers can use the seal to advertise if they participated in their training (and pay for it if necessary).
-It is up to the farmers to decide whether they implement the contents taught in the training courses, e.g. to increase production or to avoid child labour.
-There is no financial support for the farmers.
-Stiftung Warentest (the leading German consumer safety organisation) states that these seals only have a "medium significance" and the "lowest claim" in their test.
+They too do not buy or trade goods.
+Cocoa farmers can advertise with the seals if they take part in their training courses (and if necessary pay for them).
+Whether the farmers implement the content conveyed in the training courses, e.g. to increase production or to avoid child labor, is up to them and is not permanently monitored.
+There is also no financial support for the farmers.

-If you buy a Fairtrade product or products with the UTZ label solely on the basis of the logos (because you may think you are doing good) you may be paying a lot of money unnecessarily (because in fact you are financing licencing fees and all the bureaucracy that goes with it).
-The farmers in the countries of origin however have little or nothing of this in financial terms.
+If you buy Fairtrade chocolate or products with the UTZ label only because of the logos (because you may think you are doing something good) you may be paying unnecessarily large amounts of money because you are paying for a licensing system: the Certification effort, the certification companies and the bureaucracy effort.
+They want to be paid.
+The farmers in the countries of origin have - contrary to what is suggested - financially little or none of it.